Yousousen/bsc_physics_cleaner/README.md

 Make sure torch is uncommented in the file.

-3. Follow _How to use this notebook_ at the top of the script in question.
+4. Follow _How to use this notebook_ at the top of the script in question.

 #### Installation for the C++ scripts

 If a GPU is available, one can follow the steps as listed under _MMAAMS workstation_, _Installation for the C++ scripts_, but choose a cuda-enabled distribution of libtorch instead.
 The rest of the procedure is the same.
 ### Colab

+1. Open the github repository in Google Colab.

+2. Create a copy of the jupyter notebook file that one wants to run so that one is able to save changes.

-See _Using the scripts on Google Colab_.
+3. Continue with _Using the scripts on Google Colab_.

 ### MMAAMS workstation